Code-with-aaditya/SMS_Spam_detection/README.md

 ### 3. Model Selection and Training
 - Tested multiple machine learning algorithms such as Naive Bayes, Support Vector Machines, and ensemble methods.
+- Trained and evaluated models including GaussianNB, BernoulliNB, and MultinomialNB for optimal performance.
+  - **GaussianNB**: Achieved an accuracy of 86%.
+  - **BernoulliNB**: Achieved an accuracy of 97%.
+  - **MultinomialNB**: Achieved an accuracy of 96%.
 - Selected the best-performing model based on evaluation metrics.

 ### 4. Deployment